more than changing hearts and minds

 After more than 100 years serving marginalized and poor communities, our diverse committee leadership (which includes representation from the Muslim, African American, Hispanic and Asian communities) and racial justice director recognize the need to build on this work and target our efforts upstream.
 Strengthening local capacity to attack the root causes of racism will positively affect people of color, while lifting up our entire community.
 We invite you to join us.

-Racial Justice Program
+Racial Equity & Inclusion Program